 We strongly recommend that all scooters and powered wheelchairs are purchased in conjunction with an insurance policy, as any policy purchased will ensure that the mobility aid, the user, as well as others, are adequately covered should any problems or incidents arise (you will be covered in certain conditions, so please read your chosen provider’s policies in detail before making any commitments).
 This cover can start from as little as £79 per annum and policies can also be upgraded to include breakdown cover.

-At Monarch Mobility, we will take away the hassle of taxing and registering your vehicle, by completing and sending all the relevant forms off to the DVLA on your behalf; our mobility specialists will also provide detailed information regarding our insurance policies through FISH insurance for you to consider while you test the mobility scooter or powered wheelchair in your free no obligation home demonstration.
+At Monarch Mobility, we will take away the hassle of taxing and registering your vehicle, by completing and sending all the relevant forms off to the DVLA on your behalf; our mobility specialists will also provide detailed information regarding our insurance policies through Mark Bates Insurance for you to consider while you test the mobility scooter or powered wheelchair in your free no obligation home demonstration.

 This advice was provided by Andrew McAlpine (Mobility Specialist) and Chris Hill (Trade BDM) at Monarch Mobility.

-We have a range of purchasing options available, such as our interest free finance packages, which you can read more about here.
+We have a range of purchasing options available, such as our interest free finance packages.

 We also provide information on VAT exemption; who can qualify, how to apply etc. more information about this can be found here.